blabla1337/skf-flask/skf/markdown/knowledge_base/110-knowledge_base--Enforce_sequential_step_order.--.md

-In order to verify that this stage was run through by a sincere user you want to enforce the application to only process business logic flows in sequential step order, with all steps being processed in realistic human time, and not process out of order, skipped steps, process steps from another user, or too quickly submitted transactions.
+In order to verify that this stage was run through by a sincere user you want to enforce the application to only process business logic flows in sequential step order, with all steps being processed in realistic human time, and not process out of order, skipped steps, processed steps from another user, or too quickly submitted transactions.

+Recommended knowledge base items:
+- Aggregate user requests
+- CSRF injection